oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Note: The submitted Deployment Procedure above may fail.
 If you encounter the error below, click on "Ignore" and select "OK" in the confirmation window.
     ![](images/error-DP.png "error-DP")

-    However, to complete this lab, we will proceed to the next step.
+    However, to complete this lab, as mentioned earlier, we shall use ***19cDB-Linux-x64-APPS*** image to update a pluggable database.
+Let’s proceed to the next step.

 ## Task 2: Secure databases by updating with new gold image